ThomasVrancken/info9023-mlops/directed_work/02_cloud_data/README.md

 **Deliverables**

-Deadline: XXXX XXth 2026.
+Deadline: February 16th 2026 23:59.

 - A completed Jupyter notebook should be uploaded on Gradescope.
 - All cells must be executable and their outputs should not be erased before submission.
 - This case study must be carried out alone.
 You are not allowed to discuss or collaborate with other students.

-## 8. Conclusion
+## 4. Conclusion

 In this lab, you learned how to:

 - Set up a Google Cloud project and configure billing
-- Authenticate using the `gcloud` CLI
+- Authenticate using the `gcloud` CLI and understand how credentials flow to the Python SDK
 - Store and retrieve files with Google Cloud Storage
 - Query structured data with BigQuery
 - Perform CRUD operations with Firestore